ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/SpiritusSystems, 2023 ▶ Patrol Basics - How to Sleep in a Non-Permissive Environment, Tips and Tricks.md

-# "Patrol Basics: How to Sleep in a Non-Permissive Environment, Tips and Tricks" by SpiritusSystems
+# SpiritusSystems, 2023 ▶ Patrol Basics: How to Sleep in a Non-Permissive Environment, Tips and Tricks
 Trying to achieve optimal sleep in non-optimal conditions.

 >[!tldr]